leonschoi/ClickCount.en/Quick Setup.md

 Click on `ClickTemplate` or keep typing to complete `\\"Hostname"\ClickTemplate` then `Enter`.\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/e8801590-321c-4670-9fac-d07d049dcb22" alt="ClickTemplate" width="700"/>

 Copy the template Excel files into this directory to be processed by `ClickTally`.
 A file can be added or removed any time.
-When a file is added, `ClickTally` will convert it to a report HTML file and include it in the process.
+When a file is added, `ClickTally` will immediately convert it to a report HTML file and include it in the ongoing process.
 When a file is removed, the corresponding report HTML file will remain but it will not be included in the further process.

 ## ESP32

+After the Arduino IDE and required libraries are installed, the C++ code can be modified to connect to ClickCounter TCP listener.

 Connect the `"Hostname"` computer to an ESP32 board with a micro USB cable.
 In Windows Explorer, go to `C:\YIC\ESP32_click_counter\` directory:\
 <img src="https://github.com/leonschoi/ClickCounter.en/assets/29897968/48faf241-d25c-4b95-847e-3e932763358e" alt="ESP32_click_counter" width="700"/>